Templarian/lwc-demo/README.md

 ### Examples `__examples__` (required)

-Examples are great way to explain what `@api` in your component will do.
+Examples are great way to explain what each `@api` in your component will do.
 Including one example for every `@api` is recommended.

 ```text
 src/modules/namespace/name/__examples__/withFoo/withFoo.js